What will be the next Apple product?

 - iPad (2010).

 Rather than to launch a netbook, Apple popularized the Tablet PC successfully.
+Note that the iPad was designed before the iPhone, Apple takes its time to introduce a new product.

 - iPhone (2007).